Start the Game in an Arena

 2.1.4 Define Initial Team

 Form the first Team.
 A Team is a stable group with full responsibility for delivering and improving the Arena Product.
 Consider the skills needed to achieve the initial Goal.
-Keep membership stable — each employee belongs to only one Team at a time.
+Keep membership stable.
+Each employee belongs to only one Team at a time.

 2.1.5 Choose Preferred Agile and Lean Frameworks

 Select the agile and lean frameworks that best fit the Arena’s context.
 AME3 does not prescribe a specific method at the Team level.
 The System Lead may choose Scrum, Kanban, or other approaches.
 The choice should serve the Arena’s needs, not follow a template.
+Slicing the Organization and Slicing the Product provide guidance on team sizing, framework selection, and product architecture alignment.

 2.1.6 Educate Teams and Stakeholders